Slade: Legacy and influence

 Ozzy Osbourne commented during a Slade documentary, "Noddy Holder's got one of greatest voices in rock ever."
 On his show, 'Breakfast With Alice' on Planet Rock, Alice Cooper stated "I love Slade.
 One of the oddest-looking bands of all time...
 Twisted Sister lived on Slade, and so did Quiet Riot pretty much.
 They wrote the catchiest songs around."
 In 2008, Nikki Sixx of Mötley Crüe said, '"...like with Alice Cooper and Bowie and Slade – those fucking bands gave 150 percent.
 It was about fashion, it was about music, it was about pushing the envelope".
 Status Quo bassist John "Rhino" Edwards stated in a 2010 interview, "I thought the best violin player was Jimmy Lea out of Slade.
 Oh, he's just brilliant.
 He's a brilliant musician, that guy.
 He's a serious bass player.
 That band (Slade) are so underrated as players.
 So original."
-Deep Purple guitarist Ritchie Blackmore said of them, "They are a good group because they don't care about the notes and there is a public wanting that.
+Former Deep Purple guitarist Ritchie Blackmore said of them, "They are a good group because they don't care about the notes and there is a public wanting that.
 Another group might be too inhibited to do what they do."
+According to former Thin Lizzy guitarist Eric Bell, the band's frontman Phil Lynott developed his stagecraft after watching Holder perform with Slade each night of their November 1972 tour, on which Thin Lizzy were an opening act.

-Twisted Sister vocalist Dee Snider once described Twisted Sister as Slade meets the Sex Pistols.
+Former Twisted Sister vocalist Dee Snider once described Twisted Sister as Slade meets the Sex Pistols.
 Twisted Sister's guitarist Jay Jay French stated "I would say our direct lineage these days is a bit of Slade and Alice Cooper."
 On the 2011 final Mark Radcliffe & Stuart Maconie BBC Radio Two show, Manic Street Preachers bassist Nicky Wire stated that he believed Slade's post-Reading material was very underrated.

-Kiss bassist Gene Simmons stated that his band's early songwriting ethos and stage performance was influenced by Slade.
+Former Kiss bassist Gene Simmons stated that his band's early songwriting ethos and stage performance was influenced by Slade.
 In his book Kiss and Make-Up, Simmons wrote "... we liked the way they (Slade) connected with the crowd and the way they wrote anthems... we wanted that same energy, that same irresistible simplicity".
 Tom Petersson of Cheap Trick said that his band went to see Slade perform, and that they (Slade) used "every cheap trick in the book", thus inadvertently coining his group's name.
 Cheap Trick covered the song "When the Lights Are Out" on their 2009 release, The Latest.

 Quiet Riot had US hits with covers of "Cum on Feel the Noize" and "Mama Weer All Crazee Now".
 The origins of Slade's influence on Quiet Riot date back to the early 1970s, when Kevin DuBrow photographed Slade during their first Los Angeles appearance at the Whisky a Go Go.
 However, Quiet Riot drummer Frankie Banali claims that DuBrow was not a fan of Slade, favouring fellow British rock bands Queen and Humble Pie.